ocmod-space/ocmod-consistent-pricing/module/README.md

 # Consistent Pricing

 ## Description
-The **Consistent Price** module ensures that your customers see the same final price, regardless of their country's tax rate.
-It automatically adjusts the base price and tax amount so that the total order price remains unchanged.
+**Consistent Price** is an OpenCart module that ensures customers see the same final price regardless of their country's tax rate.
+It automatically adjusts base price and tax so the total order price stays consistent.

 This is especially useful if your store uses tax-inclusive pricing and you want to avoid price variations caused by different VAT rates across EU countries.

-Compatible with OpenCart 3.x (PHP ≥ 7.x).
+Compatible with 3.x (PHP 7.x and above).

 **Note**: The source code is encrypted for security reasons.
 For purchasing and licensing details, please refer to the OpenCart Marketplace link in the **Download** section below.